Cultural norms, traditions and values. Cultural traditions, values, norms

 Introduction

-culture is an integral part of human life.
+Culture is an integral part of human life.

 Culture organizes human life.
 In life

-people's culture to a large extent performs a regulatory function
+people, culture largely performs a regulatory function

-material values.
+material assets.

 Goal of the work: consideration of culture as a system of values and norms.